-Among the many strange and wonderful sites they encountered, it was the monuments that most aroused their interest and sparked their Victorian sensibility for engaging past civilizations.
-In regard to these hefty carved stones, Stephens penned the following excerpt, “standing as they do in the depths of the forest, silent and solemn, strange in design, excellent in sculpture, rich in ornament…their uses and purposes and whole history so entirely unknown….”
+Among the many “strange” and wonderful sites they encountered, it was the monuments that most aroused their interest and sparked their Victorian sensibility for engaging past civilizations.
+In regard to these hefty carved stones, Stephens penned the following excerpt,

 Over the past thirty years, scholars have made substantial advances in understanding the “uses and purposes” of Maya stone sculptures, and of the ancient peoples that produced them.
 This progress is due in no small part to developments in the decipherment of Maya hieroglyphics, which has escalated in recent decades.
-Epigraphers and art historians have labored to reconstruct the history and culture of the flourishing Classic period (c.
-250-900 C.E.) expressed on the sculptures found throughout México, Honduras, Guatemala, El Salvador and Belize.
+Epigraphers and art historians have labored to reconstruct the history and culture of the flourishing Classic period expressed on the sculptures found throughout México, Honduras, Guatemala, El Salvador, and Belize.

 A medium for political and religious rhetoric